zrkb/paraguay-regions/README.md

 #### Data Seed

-This step is optional, but if you want to avoid `SQL Existing Table Error`, run:
+This step is optional, but if you want to avoid `SQL Table Already Exists Error`, run. **Do NOT run on production enviroment!**:

 ```bash
 $ php artisan migrate:fresh